 America’s Harvest Box does not appear to be a long-term investment in the people living in poverty in the United States or in their health.
 The United States Department of Agriculture, which oversees the SNAP program, should take a step back and examine the purpose and goals of the SNAP program and propose changes that show our government values the health and nutrition of all U.S. citizens.

 Cossy Hough is a clinical assistant professor in the Steve Hicks School of Social Work at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 Versions of it appeared in the Fort Worth Start Telegram, Corpus Christi Caller Times, and Houston Chronicle.